 While illustrations are a very important tool for teaching medicine, it’s very important to highlight the the different elements depicted in illustrations, so that students can learn them.
 A great way to present them or to present facts about them is through tags.

 Need an interactive map?
-No problem, just use tags.
+No problem, just use tags to annotate PDF.
 With Flipsnack you can annotate different places from any map with text, images and videos.

 We recommend map tagging for travel brochures, because it’s a great way to turn a flat map into an engaging type of content.